25 Ways Ultra-wideband (UWB) Real-Time Location Systems (RTLS) Solve Real-World Problems

 3. Yard Management

 Monitoring vehicles shouldn’t end when they reach the right city or warehouse.
 There’s value to knowing the locations of individual vehicles, right down to the parking spot.
 Localized yard management with RTLS helps streamline vehicle dispatch, speed up retrieval on large lots, and maximize limited space for large fleets.
+But, yard management goes beyond fleet management, it also includes construction lay-down yards or any inventory stored outside, for further information on yard management, read our Complete Guide to Revolutionizing Yard Management: Track Everything in your Yard.

 Believe it or not, large assets like forklifts get misplaced too.
 Keeping and maintaining a fleet of forklifts or similar vehicles is expensive, so tracking their locations a) helps pinpoint the vehicle’s location when it’s needed, and b) generates precise usage data, showing whether more or fewer forklifts makes sense in the first place.
 Forklift tracking can also help increase route optimization, compliance, picking efficiency, and other performance metrics.

-5. Vehicle locations at airports
+5. Vehicle Locations at Airports

 As with forklifts, there’s value in knowing the locations of service vehicles at airports.
 This can include luggage carriers, lift trucks, chassis, and other service vehicles along flight lines or inside the airport itself.
 Also, knowing vehicle locations can reveal luggage locations—another use case considered later on.

-6. Materials management
+6. Materials Management

 In manufacturing or construction, knowing where your raw materials are in the moment can be a big problem.
 One manufacturer told WISER they faced the issue of near-identical (but still unique) raw materials being scattered throughout their entire plant.
 Tracking these materials can help optimize a physical space, eliminate wasted effort searching, positively distinguish between look-alike materials, reduce waste and spoilage, and massively speed up assembly and manufacturing processes when materials are actually needed.